Title

 Malbarosa, former SEADC officer, disputed incentive compensation via car transfer; no valid contract formed due to uncommunicated acceptance and SEADC's timely withdrawal.

-The trial court found no perfected contract because the petitioner had not effectively communicated acceptance of the March 14 letter-offer before SEADC withdrew it.
-The court ordered Malbarosa to deliver the vehicle or pay its value (P220,000) and awarded attorney’s fees (P50,000) and costs.
-Upon plaintiff’s motion, the court later amended its judgment to require the petitioner to pay lease rentals at P1,000 per day from May 8, 1990 until actual delivery, and to hold the bonding company responsible on the counter-bond.
+In his answer, the petitioner alleged that he had accepted the March 14, 1990 offer and had notified SEADC.
+At trial he offered testimony and documentary evidence including his written communications and the signed copy of the letter-offer.
+On July 28, 1992, the trial court found no perfected contract because the petitioner had failed to notify SEADC of his acceptance before withdrawal.
+The court ordered the petitioner to deliver the motor vehicle or pay its value of P220,000, and to pay P50,000 attorneys’ fees and costs.
+On motion of the plaintiff, the court amended its decision on October 10, 1992 to order the petitioner to pay lease rentals at P1,000 per day from May 8, 1990 until actual delivery and to hold the bonding company liable on the counterbond.

-The Court of Appeals affirmed the trial court’s decision and order, with a modification specifying that rentals at P1,000 per day were payable from the time the appellate decision became final until actual delivery of the vehicle to plaintiff-appellee.
+The petitioner appealed.
+On February 8, 1996, the Court of Appeals affirmed the trial court’s decision and order, with the modification that rental liability at P1,000 per day would run from the time the appellate decision became final until actual delivery of the vehicle to plaintiff-appellee.
+The Court of Appeals concluded that the petitioner did not accept the March 14, 1990 letter-offer before its withdrawal on April 4, 1990.

 ...continue reading